 You can view distances to hazards along the fairway for par 4 and 5 holes.
 Hazards that affect shot selection are displayed individually or in groups to help you determine the distance to layup or carry.
+Watermark

-1 From the hole information screen, select $\triangle$ > Hazards.
+1 From the hole information screen, select -D- > Hazards.

 - The distances to the front 1 and back 2 of the nearest hazard appear on the screen. - The hazard type 3 is listed at the top of the screen. - The green is represented as a half circle 4 at the top of the screen.
-The line below the green represents the center of the fairway. - Hazards (5) are shown below the green in approximate locations relative to the fairway. - 2 Select UP or DOWN to view other hazards for the current hole.
+The line below the green represents the center of the fairway. - 2 Select UP or DOWN to view other hazards for the current hole.